pyericz/promise-lua/README.md

     print('all done')
 end)
 ```
-The `thenCall` will be called if the generated integer is even, otherwise `catch` will be called.
-The `finally` will be called in the end, no matter it is resolved or rejected.
+The `thenCall` branch will be executed if the generated integer is even, otherwise the `catch` branch.
+No matter what branch is executed, the function defined in `finally` will eventually be called.

 ## More methods